 1. Emphasize The Importance of Learning

 The best leaders are often individuals who place a premium on learning.
-Their curiosity fosters continual growth and forces them to routinely evaluate where their knowledge gaps may lay.
-As a result, it’s easier for them to overcome problems, accomplish difficult tasks and set new goals.
+Their curiosity fosters continual growth and forces them to evaluate where their knowledge gaps may lay routinely.
+As a result, it’s easier for them to overcome problems, accomplish complex tasks, and set new goals.

 2. Allow for Failure

 Even your most ambitious employees might hesitate to take on a challenging task if they know there’s a high risk of failure.
 Understandably, they fear it will reflect poorly on their overall performance and potentially impede their trajectory.
-However, in order for top talent to truly develop, they must tackle stretch assignments.
-And they should push themselves to test their own capabilities.
-After all, they need to learn how to cope with stressful situations and deal with setbacks.
+However, for top talent to truly develop, they must tackle stretch assignments.
+And they should push themselves to test their capabilities.
+After all, they must learn how to cope with stressful situations and setbacks.

 3. Build a Culture of Mentorship